U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives

 (Approved by the FSCC 10/2/96; revised 5/2/97, 11/25/97, 4/28/98, 3/30/00, 4/10/09, 9/7/18, 4/28/21)

 One of Iowa State University’s goals is to prepare its students to meet the challenges of responsible citizenship and effective professional roles in a culturally diverse global community and workplace.
-To help achieve this goal, all undergraduate students must fulfill graduation requirements in two areas: U.S. Diversity and International Perspectives.
+To help achieve this goal, all undergraduate students must fulfill graduation requirements in two areas: U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives.
 At a minimum, students can fulfill this requirement with three credits of course work (or the equivalent in some alternative academic experience) for each area.
-In most cases, courses used to meet the U.S. Diversity and International Perspectives requirements can also be used to fulfill general education requirements of the student’s college or requirements of the student’s major.
+In most cases, courses used to meet the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives requirements can also be used to fulfill general education requirements of the student’s college or requirements of the student’s major.
 Students should consult with advisors for details of the requirements in particular majors.

-The focus of the U.S. Diversity requirement is understanding the social complexity of human beings based on analytical categories such as race, ethnicity, or gender, and the ways those categories have excluded historically marginalized groups.
+The focus of the U.S. Cultures and Communities (formerly U.S. Diversity) requirement is understanding the social complexity of human beings based on analytical categories such as race, ethnicity, or gender, and the ways those categories have excluded historically marginalized groups.
 Intersectional understandings of diversity consider other categories of identity (e.g. sexuality, culture, and religion) related to race and ethnicity.
 A diverse and robust education means exploring these social complexities in a structured learning environment to familiarize students with the historical, societal, and political contributions of diverse populations.

-Through completion of the U.S. Diversity requirement, students will achieve at least three of the following learning outcomes:
+Through completion of the U.S. Cultures and Communities (formerly U.S. Diversity) requirement, students will achieve at least three of the following learning outcomes:

 • Identify the experiences and contributions of underrepresented or marginalized groups and how they have shaped the history and culture of the United States.